stroiman/fspec/Readme.markdown

  * Context data and meta data keys can be other types than strings, e.g. discriminated unions, partly to avoid name clashes.
  * Global setup/teardown code, useful for clearing database between tests.

+The framework is self testing, i.e. the framework is used to test itself.

 ## General syntax ##